 Frequently Asked Questions (FAQ)

-I often receive the same questions by e-mail.
-I like receiving e-mails, but this page might save us both some trouble.
-So here is a summary of the most-asked questions and their answers (according to my opinion).
+I often receive the same questions by email.
+To save us both some trouble, here is a summary of the most-asked questions and my answers.

 `I have answered three questions, and that is enough,'